No. Although both deal with the dismissal of an employee, they are different.

 Which option should you choose?
 Redundancy or a settlement agreement

 If you are then made redundant and your situation qualifies as unfair dismissal, you will still be entitled to compensation.
-If you have been offered or given a settlement agreement, a qualified UK settlement agreement solicitor can help guide you through the process.
+If you have been offered or given a settlement agreement, a qualified employment lawyer at Settlement Agreement Advice can help guide you through the process.